 In order to aid the search for the O'Brien brothers, the National Centre for Missing and Exploited Children has created multiple age-progressed photos of the boys over the past two decades, with the most recent ones having been released in early 2017.

-Gary O'Brien is wanted by Interpol for their abduction.
+Mitchell O'Brien was allegedly abducted along with his brothers Adam and Trevor by their father, Gary O'Brien who is wanted by Interpol for their abduction.

 This case remains open.